Getting StartedEBP Educator Competencies (Word)

 This page provides an overview of the online reporting system (ORS), including a link to the ORS portal.

 Some CAPP providers are funded to offer youth development opportunities under CAPP Component Two.
 On this page, you'll find a description of the grant requirements as well as best practices.
 Note that some of these programs will be evaluated using surveys.
 Information for these surveys is on the CAPP Component Two page.

 TrainingImplementing Evidence-Based Programs: An Online Training for Educators

 All CAPP and PREP educators are required to complete the online training "Implementing Evidence-Based Programs."
 This training was built specifically for you!
 Providers have called it "Great prep for understanding the rationale for EBPs and common issues that arise.
 Puts us all on the same page."
 Complete the 6-hour training before you begin programming, then revisit any part of it as you gain experience.
-Ask your Health Educator Supervisor to request a log-in for you.
+Request a log-in for Implementing Evidence-Based Programs.

-Working with the ACT COE: Required and Recommended Training
+Working with ACT for Youth: Required and Recommended Training

 This table lists trainings that are required or recommended by role.

 This calendar provides the latest schedule of ACT for Youth trainings for educators and Health Educator Supervisors.

 Webinars: Sexual Health Education